elleracompany/yii2-backup/README.md

 ##### Extendable methods
 If you need to alter the system state before and after backups and restores, you can do that by extending the Methods class.
+This could be useful to end all database connections or put the system into maintenance mode.

 Crate a new file in your project.
 For instance `console\components\BackupMethods`:
 ```